open-neuromorphic/open-neuromorphic.github.io/content/post/file-reading-benchmarking/index.md

      (18694,  234, 275, 1)]

 ## File size vs reading speed trade-off
-So how can we store such a list of events efficiently?
+So how can we store such data efficiently?
 A straightforward idea is to resort to formats such as hdf5 and numpy and store the arrays of events directly.
 But without exploiting any structure in the recorded data, those uncompressed formats end up having the largest file footprint.
 For our example automotive dataset, this would result in some 7-8 TB of data, which is undesirable.
 Event camera manufacturers have come up with ways to encode event streams more efficiently.
 Not only are we concerned about the size of event files on disk, but we also want to be able to read them back to memory as fast as possible!
 In the following figure we plot the results of our benchmark of different file type encodings and software frameworks that can decode files.